saptak/envddext/docs/envoy_gateway_extension_prd.md

 Envoy Gateway is a powerful API Gateway built on Envoy Proxy and the Kubernetes Gateway API.
 However, getting started with Envoy Gateway requires knowledge of Kubernetes, Gateway API resources, and YAML configuration.
 This creates a high barrier to entry for new users who want to evaluate Envoy Gateway's capabilities.

-The Docker Desktop extension now provides comprehensive functionality including Envoy Gateway installation, resource creation and management, guided workflows, templates for common use cases, integrated testing tools with reliable kubectl proxy management, synthetic traffic generation with performance testing capabilities, comprehensive security policy management with JWT authentication, enterprise-grade authentication and access control features, advanced rate limiting with sophisticated testing tools, contextual help system with smart tooltips and detailed assistance, interactive tutorial system for guided learning, advanced resilience policies for production-grade reliability with timeout and retry management, and enterprise-grade performance optimizations with intelligent caching, API call deduplication, memory leak prevention, and 40-50% improved load times for production-ready deployment management.
+The Docker Desktop extension now provides comprehensive functionality including Envoy Gateway installation, resource creation and management, guided workflows, templates for common use cases, integrated testing tools with reliable kubectl proxy management, **revolutionary Port Forward Manager for seamless gateway testing**, synthetic traffic generation with performance testing capabilities, comprehensive security policy management with JWT authentication, enterprise-grade authentication and access control features, advanced rate limiting with sophisticated testing tools, contextual help system with smart tooltips and detailed assistance, interactive tutorial system for guided learning, advanced resilience policies for production-grade reliability with timeout and retry management, and enterprise-grade performance optimizations with intelligent caching, API call deduplication, memory leak prevention, and 40-50% improved load times for production-ready deployment management.

 ## Goals ✅ COMPLETED